 I don’t miss the internal meetings.
 Meetings for the sake of having meetings; meetings about what actions you needed to do before the next meeting.
 Meetings about what actions you hadn’t done since the last one.
 If only I could have billed all the hours I spent in meetings!

 I don’t miss office politics.
 Most of us are familiar with committee meetings about decisions that could be made by one person in two minutes; the challenges of hierarchies (and patriarchies); and who should be allowed to attend this or that event.
 I no longer have to negotiate, haggle over or barter for the prime holiday leave in August.

 This is all behind me now.
-By offering our consultants 75% of their billed and paid fees, Stuart & I have created an environment in which solicitors want to, and do, work as hard as they like – but on their own terms.
+By offering our consultants up to 70% of their billed and paid fees, Stuart & I have created an environment in which solicitors want to, and do, work as hard as they like – but on their own terms.
 Backend support is always available to them from administration and marketing to invoicing, paralegal assistance and a case management system they can use on their phone.
 Nothing is ever perfect, but I am confident that we have created a model that ensures our solicitors have everything they need to do the best they can for their clients without compromising themselves.
 And we have now introduced a hybrid remuneration model that provides a salaried stepping stone to full self-employment for solicitors who want to ease themselves into consultancy gently.